Saikuron/technos-web-2020/README.md

   #Launch the start script that will launch dex, init and start the back-end, and start the front-end
   start
   ```
+* You can now navigate through our chat application at [http://localhost:3000](http://localhost:3000)
+* Connect using your github account or your email address
+* Enjoy !

 ## Authors